-Project description and goals: Inspection of all town trail bridges and replacement of the Marmot Crescent culvert.
+Project description & goals: Inspection of all town trail bridges and replacement of the Marmot Crescent culvert.

 Lynx Street Light Replacements

-Project description and goals: Support the replacement and re-design of Fortis managed street lights along Gopher Street and Lynx street.
+Project description & goals: Support the replacement and re-design of Fortis street lights along Gopher Street and Lynx street.

-Railway Station Intercept Lot - Public Road Enhancements
+Railway Station Intercept Lot - Public Rd Enhancements

-Project description and goals: Design and potentially implement roadway improvements relating to the construction of an intercept lot located east of the railway station.
+Project description & goals: Design and potentially implement roadway improvements relating to the construction of an intercept lot located east of the railway station.

 Roadway Overlay Program

-Project description and goals: Prioritized roadway overlays across the townsite to prolong the life of the road surface.
+Project description & goals: Prioritized roadway overlays across the townsite to prolong the life of the road surface.

-- Banff Avenue from Wolf to Fox Streets
+- Banff Ave from Wolf to badger street

-- Rabbit St from Banff Avenue to Marten Street
+- Rabbit St from Banff Ave to Marten St

 Sidewalk Improvement Program

-Project description and goals: Complete a series of upgrades and replacements to maintain and improve the quality of sidewalks.
+Project description & goals: Complete a series of upgrades and replacements to maintain and improve the quality of sidewalks.

-St. Julien Road Shallow Reconstruction and Storm Improvement
+St. Julien Road Shallow Reconstruction & Storm Improvement

-Project description and goals: Reconstruction of St Julien Road to enhance pedestrian and cyclist connectivity, lighting and storm water management.
+Project description & goals: Reconstruction of St Julien Road to enhance pedestrian & cyclist connectivity, lighting and storm water management.

 Street Lighting Upgrades Program – LED Retrofit

-Project description and goals: Retrofitting of existing Town-owned street lights with energy-efficient fixtures.
+Project description & goals: Retrofitting of existing Town-owned street lights with energy-efficient fixtures.

 Thermoplastic Line Painting

-Project description and goals: Permanent line painting at crosswalks and other important intersections.
+Project description & goals: Permanent line painting at crosswalks and other important intersections.

 Automated Driveway Gate

-Project description and goals: Add driveway gate to resolve potential wildlife conflicts and better control movement of vehicles and waste into the Resource Recovery yard
+Project description & goals: Add driveway gate to resolve potential wildlife conflicts and better control movement of vehicles and waste into the Resource Recovery yard

 District Heating System

-Project description and goals: Examine the feasibility of burning wood waste as a method of building heating
+Project description & goals: Examine the feasibility of burning wood waste as a method of building heating

 Current Status: Final administrative review and edit is in progress; New Service Request to be presented at the 2019 Service Review